RAPID improvements need to be made to secure and inpatient wards at a Dawlish mental health care centre, inspectors have ruled.

 Inspectors from the Care Quality Commission made unannounced visits to Langdon Hospital following concerns about patient safety and the unit’s leadership.

-Catherine Campbell, CQC’s deputy director of operations in Devon, said: ‘We have told the trust where it needs to make rapid improvements and will continue to monitor the service closely to ensure people stay safe while this happens.’
+Catherine Campbell, CQC’s deputy director of operations in Devon, said: ‘We have told the trust where it needs to make rapid improvements and will continue to monitor closely to ensure people stay safe while this happens.’

 Inspectors identified five areas of concern during the unannounced visits in April and May.